Psoriasis is an inflammatory condition that can lead to skin changes. It is relatively common among people with HIV.

-This form of light therapy uses ultraviolet (UV) light to reduce lesions.
+This form of light therapy uses UV light to reduce lesions.
 Phototherapy can cause side effects that include dry skin and nausea.

 In addition to avoiding psoriasis triggers, the following may reduce psoriasis symptoms and alleviate discomfort:

-- lukewarm baths with colloidal oatmeal or Epsom salts
+- having lukewarm baths with colloidal oatmeal or Epsom salts

-Several other skin conditions are common in people with HIV.
-These are often types of OIs and include:
+Several other skin conditions, which are often types of opportunistic infections, are common in people with HIV.
+These conditions include:

 - Candidiasis: A fungal infection of the skin, nails, and mucous membranes.

 - Cryptococcosis: A fungal infection that may affect the skin, bones, lungs, and urinary tract.

 - Herpes simplex virus: A virus that causes recurrent sores around the mouth or genitals.